syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 {% endhighlight %}
 {% endtabs %}

-The following screenshot represents generated Excel file with AboveBelowAverage conditional format when AverageType is set as AboveStdDev in XlsIO.
+The following screenshot represents the Excel file generated with `AboveBelowAverage` conditional format when `AverageType` is set as `AboveStdDev` in XlsIO.

 ![Above or Below Average conditional format](Working-with-Conditional-Formatting_images/Working-with-Conditional-Formatting_img8.png)

-N> IAboveBelowAverage StdDevValue can be applied only if the AverageType is AboveStdDev or BelowStdDev.
-The StdDevValue value should be in a range between 1 to 3.
+N> `IAboveBelowAverage` `StdDevValue` can be applied only if the `AverageType` is `AboveStdDev` or `BelowStdDev`.
+The `StdDevValue` value should be in a range between 1 and 3.

 ## Advanced Conditional Format Types